‘The Speed Cubers’ on Netflix unlocks a hidden world (and your tear ducts)

 The surprisingly emotional documentary about it is as captivating to watch as cubing itself is to do.

 The history of speed cubing is probably about as short as you might imagine.
-It starts with the Rubik’s Cube, which was introduced to the world in 1980.
-Within its first decade, loosely organized competitions began to spring up.
+It starts with the Rubik’s Cube, which was introduced to the world in 1980 and inspired loosely organized competitions to spring up within its first decade.
 Only in 2004, however, did people start getting serious enough about it to form an official organization: the World Cube Association.
-Pretty soon, the WCA formalized competitions around the world in terms of rules and process, assigning judges and delegates who have to go through a certain amount of training.
+Pretty soon, the WCA formalized competitions around the world, and trained judges and delegates.
 It didn’t take long for an entire subculture to spring up around the competition, with droves of mathematically inclined youngsters vying to set world records.

 Director Sue Kim came by this odd world honestly.
 Her son, Asher, now 14 years old, started speed cubing a few years ago.
 His story follows the fairly common formula of a kid picking up a Rubik’s Cube and then tumbling down the rabbit hole of YouTube tutorials.
-Unlike the children of the 1980s who had to untangle the Rubik’s mystery manually, today’s cubers have a wellspring of data at their fingertips to make solving puzzles easier and faster.
+Unlike the children of the 1980s who had to untangle the Rubik’s mystery manually, today’s cubers have a wellspring of data at their fingertips to help them solve puzzles easier and faster.
 (The short version: It’s all about pattern recognition and memorizing algorithms.)

 Once Kim’s young son dragged her to a cubing competition in Portland, Oregon, where the family is based, the director immediately knew she had solved the puzzle of what her next project would be about.

-The resulting film doesn’t quite resemble the one Kim set out to make, which is the one most viewers probably expect.
+The resulting film isn’t the one Kim set out to make, which is the one most viewers probably expect.
 The Speed Cubers isn’t a quirky documentary about a community of young brainiacs.
 At least not entirely.

-It’s also a shockingly emotional story about friendship, rivalry, and finding one’s place in the world.
+It’s also a surprisingly emotional story about friendship, rivalry, and finding one’s place.

 As soon as Kim started researching the world of speed cubing, and attending more competitions, she began to hear about Australia’s Feliks Zemdegs, the Michael Jordan of cubers, and Max Park, possibly the LeBron James.
 This pair represents two of the most common personality types one is likely to come across in this introverted niche.
-There’s the STEM-leaning Zemdegs, who is floating toward a career in finance, but most passionate about cubing, and there’s the autistic Park, who has a tremendous ability to hyper-focus and who became more engaged with cubing than just about anything else in his life.
+There’s the STEM-leaning Zemdegs, who is floating toward a career in finance but most passionate about cubing, and there’s the autistic Park, who has a tremendous ability to hyper-focus and who became more engaged with cubing than just about anything else in his life.

-At the start of the film—and the outset of Kim’s immersion into the subculture, Zemdegs is just beginning to see some of the many world records he’s set—in categories like One-handed, Blindfolded, and 7×7 (rows of cubes)—crushed by the upstart Park.
-The director could tell, from a distance at first, that something special was happening between the two, and she spent the lead-up to the 2019 world championships capturing it.
+At the start of the film, and the outset of Kim’s immersion into the subculture, Zemdegs is just beginning to see some of the many world records he’s set—in categories like One-handed, Blindfolded, and 7×7 (rows of cubes)—crushed by the upstart Park.
+The director could tell, from a distance at first, that something special was unfolding between the two, and she spent the lead-up to the 2019 world championships capturing it on film.

 “I knew of Max and Felix by reputation, because they’re the best speed cubers in the world, but when we went to the 2018 championships, I saw their friendship happen before my eyes,” Kim says.
 “Their friendship is so touching and lovely and moving, but also when they’re competing, it’s a fierce rivalry and they both have this burning drive to win, but not to win over the other person.
 It’s just a personal drive to do their best.
-And when I saw that, I was like, That’s the documentary.”
+And when I saw that, I was like, that’s the documentary.”

 The Speed Cubers spends the bulk of its brief runtime making viewers fall in love with its two leads, on the road to seeing them face off at the 2019 World Champions, where announcers breathlessly narrate all the action and say things like, “We are officially in a new world era of cubing.”
 By the time it’s over, just like an idle-handed Cuber, viewers may not be able to stop turning the movie over in their heads.

-Just don’t expect the director to solve a Rubik’s Cube quickly if you happen to bump into her.
-During the course of making the film, she never fulfilled her intended goal of learning how to speed cube for herself.
+Just don’t expect the director to solve a Rubik’s Cube quickly if you happen to bump into her chaperoning her son at the next championship.
+During the course of making the film, she never fulfilled her intended goal of learning how to speed cube herself.

 “I haven’t set aside the time to memorize those algorithms,” Kim says.
 “But it’s still on my to-do list for sure.”